If You Are Retiring, Don't Go To The Social Security Administration For Advice On Social Security!

 As always, these reports are yours without cost or obligation of any kind.

-PLEASE NOTE: Whichever way you contact us, please leave the name and mailing address of the person(s) you want the report sent to as it is a hard copy document, NOT a digital pdf.
+PLEASE NOTE: Whichever way you contact us, leave the name and mailing address of the person(s) you want the report sent to because this report is a hard copy document, NOT a digital pdf.

 Sources: *https://www.huffpost.com/entry/25-social-security-secrets_b_1639455 **SSA.gov

 1 Sherry L. Murphy et al., “Mortality in the United States, 2017,” NCHS Data Brief, no 328 (2018).